Independent Audit of the ShotSpotter Accuracy, 2019-2022

-Edgeworth Analytics obtained data from ShotSpotter for 2019 to 2021.
-We discussed the data available and ShotSpotter’s error tracking and reporting process with ShotSpotter personnel.
-Based on our discussions with ShotSpotter personnel, we requested the following data:
+Edgeworth Economics obtained data from SoundThinking for 2019 to 2022.
+We discussed the data available and ShotSpotter’s error tracking and reporting process with SoundThinking personnel.
+Based on our discussions with SoundThinking personnel, we requested the following data:

 ShotSpotter data on published incidents are tracked in ShotSpotter’s own systems.
-However, information on potential errors relies on clients reporting those potential errors to ShotSpotter.
-When an error report comes in from a client, ShotSpotter creates a ticket and the incident is reviewed.
+However, information on potential errors relies on clients reporting those potential errors for the ShotSpotter system to SoundThinking.
+When an error report comes in from a client, ShotSpotter creates a ticket, and the incident is reviewed.
 The conclusion of the review may result in one of several outcomes:

-The error report was incorrect, or the incident was one that ShotSpotter is not intended to detect, such as gunfire outside the coverage area, indoors, or of a small caliber weapon (ie., less than 25mm).
+- The error report was incorrect, or the incident was one that ShotSpotter is not intended to detect, such as gunfire outside the coverage area, indoors, or of a small caliber weapon (e., less than 25mm).